empathyco/academy-winter-batch-2022/blog/data/Week 4 Metrics.md

 ## Exercises
 (Autonomous work) <!-- Comment wheter if it is autonomous or group work -->
 1 Analysis of the main KPIs and metrics per session for the following clients:

 ● CDL

 ● Vodafone

 ● Perfumes Club

 ● Stradivarius

 2 For former customers, represent their scopes in Elastic.

-3 Represent in Elastic which customers a product was added to the cart after searching for "bag" in the last week 4 Using Elastic, obtain a list of clients that have events with session.
+3 Represent in Elastic which customers a product was added to the cart after searching for "bag" in the last week.

+4 Using Elastic, obtain a list of clients that have events with session.